Schizo-writer-02/Schizo-writer-02/_My-diary/2025-06-04-Cool-video-New-idea.md

 ---
-title: Cool video: new idea
+title: Cool video.
+New idea
 date: 2025-06-04
 ---
 I watched yesterday a video about new idea which may not be a response to everything.
 Nevertheless, I find optics comprehensive and attractive since it describes many things.